Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Data and methodology

-We measure these parameters from two steps.
-First, we measure $\langle \epsilon_{i,\rm obs}\rangle$ and its error $\sigma_{\langle \epsilon_{i,\rm obs}\rangle}$ for each set of galaxies with the same value of $g_{i}$.
-Second, with these measurements we linearly fit $g_{i,obs}$ vs $g_{i}$ using $\langle \epsilon_{i,\rm obs}\rangle$ and weighted by $1/\sigma_{\langle \epsilon_{i,\rm obs}\rangle}$, as estimated in the first step.
-We calculate $\sigma_{\langle \epsilon_{i,\rm obs}\rangle}$ by performing jackknife (JK) in $50$ balanced subsamples.
-We check that the errors obtained when using more than $20$ subsamples do not depend on the number of subsamples used.
-We also check that the distribution of the results of the JK subsamples is consistent with a Gaussian distribution and we do not find outliers in these distributions, which suggests that the error estimation used here is describing well enough the scatter in the results.
-This is illustrated visually in Fig. \ref{fig:scatters}.
+We measured these parameters in two steps.
+First, we measured $\langle \epsilon_{i,\rm obs}\rangle$ and its error $\sigma_{\langle \epsilon_{i,\rm obs}\rangle}$ for each set of galaxies with the same value of $g_{i}$.
+Second, with these measurements we linearly fitted $g_{i,\rm{obs}}$ versus $g_{i}$ using $\langle \epsilon_{i,\rm obs}\rangle$ and weighted by $1/\sigma_{\langle \epsilon_{i,\rm obs}\rangle}$, as estimated in the first step.
+We calculated $\sigma_{\langle \epsilon_{i,\rm obs}\rangle}$ by performing a jackknife (JK) method on $50$ balanced subsamples.
+We checked that the errors obtained when using more than $20$ subsamples did not depend on the number of subsamples used.
+We also checked that the distribution of the results of the JK subsamples is consistent with a Gaussian distribution and did not find outliers in these distributions, which suggests that the error estimation used here is sufficiently describing the scatter in the results.
+We excluded from the analyses galaxies whose shape is wrongly estimated (with a failed measurement or an ellipticity modulus larger than 1) as well as their orthogonal pairs.
+The final catalogue for the two methods is slightly different because the rejected objects and their numbers are not the same.
+This does not have a significant impact on the results of the paper, with the exception of small differences in the error bars.

-Although the approaches of measuring ${a, b}$ and ${m, c}$ are different, we find that their output differences are insignificant.
-Because of this, we can also measure $c$ and $m$ from the same linear fitting method than for $a$ and $b$.

-Depending on the properties used to define our galaxy samples (in particular when using output properties), we find situations where the mean intrinsic ellipticity is not $0$.
+Depending on the properties used to define our galaxy samples (in particular when using output properties), we find situations where the mean intrinsic ellipticity is not consistent with $0$.
 In these cases, the estimated parameters from these formulas are very sensitive to the residual ellipticities.
 This can be taken into account using the following estimators for $c$ and $m$:

 and then again computing the mean ellipticities over the different values of $g_{i}$.
-These formulas are equivalent to equation (\ref{eq:g_relation}) when $\langle \epsilon_{i, \rm int} \rangle = 0$.
-When this is not the case, we use this formula in order to compensate the effects of the residual of $g_{i, \rm int}$ on $c$ and $m$.
+These formulas are the equivalent to Eq. (\ref{eq:g_relation}) when $\langle \epsilon_{i, \rm int} \rangle = 0$.
+When this was not the case, we used this formula in order to compensate for the effects of the residual of $g_{i, \rm int}$ on $c$ and $m$.
+We have found this to happen with a similar frequency for both shape estimators.

-In the right panel of Fig. \ref{fig:scatters} we show a visual example of the distribution of $g_1$ and $g_{1,\rm obs}$ obtained from \cgfit\ and using all the simulated images.
-In red we show the linear fit to the distribution, giving measurements of $c$ and $m$ which are consistent with the measurement obtained from equation (\ref{eq:g_relation}) using the measured mean ellipticities and shear.